Klasychne derby

 Klasychne derby (Ukrainian: Класичне, as Classico), or the Ukrainian football rivalry is the football match between the two top Ukrainian clubs Dynamo Kyiv and Shakhtar Donetsk.
 The game between those two clubs is a focal point of each football season in Ukraine.
-Due to war, at least three of their scheduled fixtures were scratched in 1941 and 2022.
+Due to war, at least three of their scheduled fixtures were scratched in 1941 and 2014.
+Since 2014, Shakhtar sometimes plays in Kyiv due to the Russian aggression which technically turned the rivalry into a city derby.

 Dynamo and Shakhtar were the top Ukrainian clubs since introduction of the Soviet professional football competitions in 1936.
-They played against each other since 1938 and the rivalry between them two grew into the Ukrainian national rivalry only sometime after 1996 since the teams were two main contenders for the national title.
-Some matches between these clubs could be traced as early as 1931 as part of the republican Dynamo sports society competitions when Dynamo Kyiv was playing against the Shakhtar's predecessor Dynamo Stalino.
+They played against each other as early as 1931 when Donetsk was represented by the Shakhtar's direct predecessor Dynamo Stalino.
+Participating in competition dominated with the Russian teams, matchups between both teams was not too important within the Soviet Union.
+Following independence, the rivalry between them two grew into a national-level rivalry sometime after 1996 since the teams were two main contenders for the national title.

-From 1981 to 1996, a rivalry between Dynamo Kyiv and FC Dnipro was dominant.
-At that time Dnipro, that returned to the Soviet Top League in 1981, won two Soviet titles in the 1980s and almost became a Ukrainian champion in the 1992–93 season.
+In 1970 and 1980s, rivalries between Dynamo Kyiv against FC Zorya Luhansk and FC Dnipro were somewhat notable eclipsing for short while the Donetsk-Kyiv stand-off.
+Dnipro, that returned to the Soviet Top League in 1981, won two Soviet titles in the 1980s and almost became a Ukrainian champion in the 1992–93 season.

-During the times of the Soviet Union, the Ukrainian rivalry was overshadowed by the rivalry between Dynamo Kyiv and Spartak Moscow (see Spartak Moscow–Dynamo Kyiv derby) that has developed sometime in the 1960s.
+During the times of the Soviet Union, the Ukrainian rivalry was overshadowed by the rivalry between Dynamo Kyiv and Spartak Moscow (see Spartak Moscow–Dynamo Kyiv rivalry) that has developed sometime in the 1960s.

 Formation of the derby

 Soviet Union

 The two clubs first met back in 1938 in Kyiv in the Soviet Top League with Dynamo winning it 2–0.
 At the time, Dynamo Kyiv was the main representative of Ukraine in the Soviet League, while Shakhtar initially had some difficulties to secure their place there.
 The Donetsk team, however, was considered to be the main representative of the Ukrainian SSR other than Dynamo, representing the most industrialized and heavily urbanized Donbas region in the eastern part of Ukraine.
-In a few occasions Shakhtar even managed to place higher than the Dynamo's "Capitals" in League, but for the most of the time Dynamo had more success head-to-head.
+In a few occasions Shakhtar even managed to place higher than the Dynamo's "Capitals" in League, but for most of the time Dynamo had more success head-to-head.
 Their meetings were not as popular in the Soviet League outside of Ukraine as the Moscow – Kyiv face off particularly between Dynamo and Spartak.